 1. Introduction

-Chromosomal rearrangements are frequent in eukaryotes and are related to differentiation and speciation (Coghlan et al., 2005).
+Chromosomal rearrangements are frequent in eukaryotes and are in many cases correlated with differentiation and speciation (Coghlan et al., 2005).
 These rearrangements can be produced by a sole mechanism or a combination of translocations, aneuploidy, dysploidy and polyploidy (whole genome duplication; WGD) (Coghlan et al., 2005).
-Whereas some of these events could produce changes in the genome structure and linkage disequilibrium of genes (Butlin, 2005), others could affect directly the amount of gene content through either deletions or duplications of DNA (Coghlan et al., 2005).
+Whereas some of these events could produce changes in the genome structure and linkage of genes (Butlin, 2005), others could affect directly the gene content through either deletions or duplications of DNA (Coghlan et al., 2005).
 These events may promote speciation by provoking changes in species fitness, adaptability to new habitats, reproductive isolation and/or shifts in recombination rates (Butlin, 2005; Coghlan et al., 2005; Coyne and Orr, 2004; Navarro and Barton, 2003a, 2003b; Otto and Whitton, 2000; Rieseberg, 2001; Soltis et al., 2009).

 In angiosperms, the role of polyploidy and its consequences on speciation have been intensely studied, with a particular interest in ancient polyploid events in some of the most species-rich lineages (Debodt et al., 2005; Smith et al., 2018; Soltis et al., 2009; Soltis and Soltis, 2016).
 This has led to an understanding of polyploidization as a possible driver for lineage radiation (Comai, 2005; Hegarty and Hiscock, 2007, 2008; Levin, 1983; Otto, 2007; Otto and Whitton, 2000; Soltis and Soltis, 2016, 2000; Van de Peer, 2011).
 On the other hand, although dysploidy (translocations, fusions and fissions that lead to changes in chromosome number) is more frequent than polyploidy and especially aneuploidy (duplication or deletion of an entire chromosome) in angiosperms (Grant, 1981), its consequences in diversification have been largely unexamined (though, see Gitaí et al., 2014; Lee and Namai, 1993, 1992; Orellana et al., 2007; Vallès et al., 2012; Vickery, 1995; Weiss‐Schneeweiss et al., 2009).
 Dysploidy has recently been suggested to not represent a dead end through evolutionary time (Escudero et al., 2014).

-Probabilistic models of chromosome number evolution have been recently formulated and implemented on ChromEvol 2.0 software (Glick and Mayrose, 2014; Mayrose et al., 2010).
+Probabilistic models have been recently formulated for chromosome.
 These models vary in their complexity, with the simplest ones calculating the rate of gains and losses of chromosomes and changes in ploidy level along a phylogeny.
 More complex models allow identifying linear dependency between the current number of chromosomes and the rate of increasing and decreasing chromosome numbers.
-More recently, Freyman and Höhna (2018) expanded ChromEvol functions with the ChromoSSE package in revBayes (Höhna et al., 2014).
-This software allows detecting shifts in the mode of chromosome evolution during cladogenesis associated with diversification rate shifts or binary phenotypic character evolution (BiChroM; Zenil-Ferguson et al. 2017, 2018).
-However, none of these new approaches considers the possibility of more than one model of chromosome evolution throughout the phylogeny.
+More recently, Freyman and Höhna (2018) expanded ChromEvol functions (Glick and Mayrose, 2014; Mayrose et al., 2010) with the ChromoSSE package in revBayes (Höhna et al., 2014).
+This software allows not only detecting shifts in the mode of chromosome evolution during anagenetic processes but also during cladogenesis, that can be associated with diversification rate shifts.
+Moreover, BiChroM type models (correlated rates of phenotype and chromosome evolution; Zenil-Ferguson et al. 2017, 2018) can be integrated with the classic ChromEvol models.
+However, none of these new approaches considers the possibility of more complex models of chromosome evolution, with different parameters throughout the phylogeny.
 Here, we expand these studies by applying different models of karyotypic evolution to different clades.
 This approach is crucial to identify changes in the mode of chromosomal evolution as innovations that may be related to shifts in diversification rates.